 Even when you follow all the steps to file a claim, insurance companies still deny valid claims for various reasons.
 Adjusters are trained to find ways to minimize payouts, often blaming the victim or using technicalities to reject claims.
 Below are some of the most common reasons claims get denied and how to fight back.

-📄 Missing DocumentationLack of medical records, police reports, or accident details.Submit additional evidence, including photos, medical bills, and witness statements.
+Missing DocumentationThe insurer claims there is not enough evidence such as medical records, police reports, or accident details to support the claim.Submit additional documentation including medical bills, treatment records, photos, and witness statements.

 When to Contact a Lawyer for Your Insurance Claim